pomelio/cookbook/docs/statements.md

 ## for
 > for (`initialization`; `condition`; `afterthought`) {

 - initialization: optinal.
 An expression (including assignment expressions) or variable declaration evaluated once before the loop begins.
 Typically used to initialize a counter variable.
-This expression may optionally declare new variables with var or let keywords.
+This expression may optionally declare new variables with var or var keywords.
 - An expression to be evaluated before each loop iteration.
 If this expression evaluates success, statement is executed.
 If the expression evaluates failed, execution exits the loop and goes to the first statement after the for construct.
 - afterthought: optional.
 An expression to be evaluated at the end of each loop iteration.
 This occurs before the next evaluation of condition.
 Generally used to update or increment the counter variable.

 examples:
 ```
-for (let i = 0; i < 10; i++) {
+for (var i = 0; i < 10; i++) {

-   if i < 4 {
+   if (i < 4) {
      continue;
    }
    info('i:' + i);